-Dr. Michael Baime (founder of Penn Program for Mindfulness, 1992) looked extensively at the effects of mindfulness and other similar practices.
+Dr. Michael Baime (founder of Penn Program for Mindfulness, 1992) looked extensively at the effects of Mindfulness and other similar practices.
 Comparative brain scans during meditation (and without medication) were very revealing; the results showed that meditation goes beyond just having an effect on the mind, it actually changes the way in which the brain functions.
 Generally the brain deteriorates as we grow older; Studies by Sarah Lazar (Harvard Neuroscientist) found something remarkable; the outer surface of the brain of people who meditate regularly was similar to non-meditators who were 20 years younger.
-Interestingly, recent research suggests that regular medication (for as little as 8 weeks) can alter brain structures.
+Interestingly, recent research suggests that regular meditation (for as little as 8 weeks) can alter brain structures.

 In extensive studies (ie over 1000) showed the following benefits of mindful breathing:

-We all feel stressed to some degree however constant and increasing challenges of fast paced world (i.e. domestic and work) means that there is an ever-increasing demand on our time and energy; this
+We all feel stressed to some degree however constant and increasing challenges of a fast paced world (i.e. domestic and work) means that there is an ever-increasing demand on our time and energy; this

 In modern day living the body's natural response to stress has had to adapt to non-life threatening situations e.g. high volumes of work, demanding parental responsibility, spacial-awareness issues, conflicts at work and home are but to name a few.
 In these situations the body's stress mechanism becomes over stimulated and responds by releasing hormones (e.g. Adrenaline and Cortisol) to